Starmer Admits to Parliament He Misled MPs on Mandelson Vetting Process

 Key Facts

-- Keir Starmer is expected to admit he inadvertently gave MPs misleading information about Peter Mandelson’s vetting.
+- Keir Starmer told MPs he inadvertently gave misleading information regarding Peter Mandelson’s vetting for a US ambassador role.

-- Starmer's spokesperson stated he would 'never knowingly mislead parliament or the public' and was himself misled.
+- Starmer's spokesperson said the prime minister would 'never knowingly mislead parliament or the public' and claimed he was himself misled.

-- The cabinet secretary, Simon Case, apparently advised Starmer to wait for vetting completion before appointing Mandelson.
+- Documents show the then cabinet secretary, Simon Case, advised Starmer to wait for vetting completion before appointing Mandelson.

 What Happened

-Prime Minister Keir Starmer is set to address Parliament, acknowledging he inadvertently misled MPs about the vetting process for Peter Mandelson’s proposed US ambassadorial appointment, stating he was himself misled.
+Prime Minister Keir Starmer addressed Parliament, admitting he had inadvertently misled MPs about Peter Mandelson’s vetting for a US ambassadorial post, stating he was not informed of the failed vetting at the time.

 Why It Matters